cg112358/crypto-price-tracker/README.md

 # Crypto Price Tracker

 ![Python CI](https://github.com/cg112358/crypto-price-tracker/actions/workflows/python-tests.yml/badge.svg)
 ![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

+A Python-based, offline-first crypto holdings tracker that integrates **data processing, API calls, and Excel automation**.
+It reads your holdings from an Excel file, fetches live prices via the **CoinGecko API**, and outputs an updated file with
-A simple, offline-first crypto holdings tracker that reads an Excel file and enriches it with live prices, position values, and unrealized P/L. Outputs an updated Excel (with **Holdings** and **Summary** sheets) and optionally a CSV.
+calculated **position values, cost basis, and unrealized profit/loss**.
+Results are saved to Excel (with **Holdings** and **Summary** sheets)
+and optionally as CSV.

-> This project started from an earlier script and was refactored for reliability, validation, and GitHub readiness.
+> Originally a simple script, this project was refactored for reliability, validation, and GitHub readiness with CI/CD checks.

+---

 ## Features
 - Input validation for required columns
 - Live prices via CoinGecko (with retries) — or `--offline` mode for testing
 - Per-position metrics: **Cost Basis**, **Position Value**, **Unrealized P/L (USD/%)**
-- Summary by coin + Overall totals
+- Aggregated summary by coin + Overall totals
 - Multiple outputs: Excel (`.xlsx`) and optional CSV
 - Friendly CLI and simple configuration
+- Fully tested with **pytest**, linted with **ruff**, and formatted with **black**

+---

 ## Requirements
 - Python 3.9+